asheshmandal2003/YelpCamp/README.md

 - **Responsive Design**: YelpCamp is built with a responsive design, ensuring a great user experience on various devices, including desktop and mobile.

-- **User Profiles**: Users can view their profiles, edit their information, and see the campgrounds they've added and the reviews they've left.

 - **Search and Filter**: Visitors and users can search for campgrounds by name or location and filter results based on various criteria, such as ratings.

 ## Technologies Used